aryeung0/strava_dynamic_table_demo/README.md

 ## 🧹 Cleanup

-To completely remove all demo objects, run `02_cleanup.ipynb` or execute:
+To completely remove all demo objects, run `02_cleanup.sql`:

 ```sql
 USE ROLE ACCOUNTADMIN;